 ■ Also, Mumtaz was not that beautiful as she picturized in today’s book.
 It is said that Shahjahan’s first wife Ishrat Banu was so attractive and beautiful but Shahjahan was a lustful king.
 So he used to have physical relations with different ladies in his court.

 ■ Shah Jahan married three more women even after Mumtaz.
-Apart from this, there used to be several thousand concubines in Shah Jahan’s Harem.
+Apart from this, there used to be several thousand sex slaves in Shah Jahan’s Harem.
 Then how can we assume that Shahjahan was the lover of Mumtaz, actually he never loved any women in his life?

 ■ Shahjahan killed Mumtaz’s first husband and married her forcibly on 10 May 1613.
 However, it is also a matter that if Shah Jahan had really loved his wife Mumtaz, then after marrying her, he would not have married many women or kept so many mistresses.